boldingd/WindowedProgramming/sec basics/basic widgets.md

     -   *Compute child layouts*
     -   *Compute our layout*

-Recall that any widget might be contain several child widgets.
+Recall that any widget might contain several child widgets.
 For a given widget to know its own minimum and maximum sizes, it will need to know the minimum and maximum sizes of its children; those children may themselves have children whose sizes will need to be computed, and so on.
 Likewise, once a widget knows what the minimum and maximum sizes of its children are, it will compute its layout, determining the positioning and extents of its children.
 Once those children know their extents, they can compute their own internal layouts, and so on.
 In this way, the layout process is 'recursive'.

 Types of Layouts
 ----------------